fcsn/react_contactapp/README.md

 ## Contact App made with React.js

-- React.js로 만든 주소록 App입니다.
+- Simple Contact App.
-- 2018년 2월 9일에 시작해서 2월 11일까지 끝낼 예정입니다.
+- Getting started at 2 Feb, And It will be finished at 11 Feb.

 ### Getting Started

-- This Contact App is made by using React.js and react-addons(It should be changed to [immutable.js](https://facebook.github.io/immutable-js/).
+- This Contact App is made with React.js and react-addons(It should be changed to [immutable.js](https://facebook.github.io/immutable-js/)).
-- It shows four basic functions of CRUD.
+- It contains four basic functions of CRUD.
 It includes creating, retrieving, updating, and deleting.

 ### Component Mapping